 By Public Transport:

-- Microbus: You can take a microbus from Luxor to Qena and then switch to another microbus or taxi to Dendera.
+- Microbus: You can take a microbus from Luxor to Qena.
+Then, switch to another microbus or taxi to Dendera.

 - Duration: The entire trip may take around 1.5 to 2 hours.